ClouDesire/docusaurus/docs/index.md

 ## Discover the platform

-The remaining sections of the documentation describes in detail the most interesting features of the platform and inner workings.
+The remaining sections of the documentation describe in detail the most interesting features of the platform and inner workings.
 Feel free to browse around the left menu on the page.